PortPy-Project/PortPy/WOC/README.md

 <br/>

-## 4. CI/CD package dissemination (website documentation and unit testing)
+## 4. Creating documentation website and unit testing using GitOps CI/CD featurs
 <h3 id="website"> 4.1 Creating a Documentation Website with CI/CD Features for PortPy </h3>

 **Requirements:** Markdown

 **Good to Know:** reStructuredText, Sphinx, CI/CD

 **Short description:**
 Design and build a documentation website for PortPy using the Sphinx tool (see [YouTube-Sphinx-Crash-Course](https://www.youtube.com/watch?v=UourHBDZuR0) for a brief introduction).
 The website will resemble the [CVXPy-Website](https://www.cvxpy.org/) website but will feature different content (see the figures below for our initial website sketch).
-Ideally, we aim to incorporate modern CI/CD technology to enable easy and automated website updates in the future.
+Ideally, we aim to incorporate modern GitOps CI/CD technology to enable easy and automated website updates in the future.

 ![Website Example](../images/web_1.png)
 ![Website Example](../images/web_2.png)